 The horns were used for cups and containers of food.
 In Forbord and Clementz's excellent book 'Gudinnen's fortellinger' (2008) (Stories of the Goddess - in Norweigan only) they mention, that:

 "...horns could be found around the fields and would drip of honey as the bees had

-Understanding the importance and vast symbolism of the horns makes it easy to understand why it also became both a powerful, but also a very spiritual symbol linked to ceremonies.
-The Lifegiving symbol of the horn, and animals with horns such as the bull and cow, spread out all across and beyond what we today call Europe.
+Understanding the importance and vast symbolism of the horns makes it easy for us to understand why it also became both a powerful, but also a very spiritual symbol linked to ceremonies.

 Sadly, as we came to our modern time history, what once symbolised the sacred abundance of LIFE, became a symbol of something that was evil and destructive like the devil.

 Let's change the story!
 I welcome you.

 Let's go back into our past and reconnect with all the beauty, wisdom and empowerment of our cultural inheritance.
 Going back like this, we can once again connect with a language that enables us talk about life in a loving and nourishing way.